-For years, I've been seeing headlines proclaiming "the death of the password."
+For years, I've seen headlines proclaiming "the death of the password."
 I keep getting PR emails from companies promising to "make passwords obsolete."
-I can't count how many times I've read that a new technology will "replace the password."
-They've all failed.
+I can't count how many times I've been told that a new technology will "replace the password."
+But nothing ever does.

 The truth is that passwords will be with us for a long time.
 Here are some reasons why.

 Passwords are either completely right or completely wrong.
-"Bsdo#du()q1" looks a lot like "Bsd0#du()1," but to a computer, they're utterly different.
+"Bsdo#du()q1" looks a lot like "Bsd0#du()1" to a human, but to a computer, they're utterly different.
 There's no fudge factor, and no machine will ever mistake one for the other.

-But get close enough to the real thing, and you can fool a biometric identification system, as has been demonstrated many times.
-Reduce the margin of error, and you'll get false negatives and angry users.
+But if you reduce the acceptable margin of error, then you'll get false negatives and angry users.
 Passwords have neither of these problems.

 But not all devices can see your face, read your fingerprint or analyze your gait.
 Nor does every device have a USB port into which you can plug an authentication key.
 Not every device can receive a texted temporary code.
 There's a cost to implementing new authorization technologies, and there's no guarantee they'll be universally accepted.